 Even after a Parenting Plan is in place, parents need to be flexible in their day-to-day lives.
 If a child is not feeling well or has a school project with a short deadline or a baseball game at a field on the other side of town, parents have to be willing to make last minute adjustments for these exceptional circumstances as to not cause unnecessary fighting or stress.

 A Parenting Plan is a complicated and in-depth agreement with many parts and aspects.
-If you have questions about custody, visitation, also called Parenting Time, or about any of the detailed related to a Parenting Plan, call the Law Office of Tracy Duell-Cazes, known as TDC Family Law for a free consultation at 408-267-8484.
+If you have questions about custody, visitation, also called Parenting Time, or about any of the detailed related to a Parenting Plan, call the Law Office of Tracy Duell-Cazes, known as TDC Family Law at 408-267-8484.